sofiamurga/Microbiome-Taxa-FC-VF/README.md

-# Virulence factors of gut microbiota are associated with BMI and biochemical blood markers in children with obesity
+# Virulence factors of gut microbiome are associated with BMI and biochemical blood markers in children with obesity

 ## REPOSITORY DESCRIPTION